 Layer It On: “When you layer on organic matter [the definition of mulching], you’re sequestering more carbon.
 You’re protecting soil from wind erosion, runoff and UV rays that destroy soil life.
-And you also help water stay put,” says Kim Dostaler, a no-till champion, certified permaculturist, and graphic designer at our Burlington campus.
+And you also help water stay put,” says Kim Dostaler, a no-till champion certified in permaculture design and graphic designer at our Burlington campus.
 “With no-till/no-dig, your plants will be healthier, there will be more soil life, and you’ll need less fertilizers and weed killers.
-It’s more work to set up a no-dig garden at first, but eventually it’s going to be a little more work and better for the environment.”
+It’s a little more work to set up a no-dig garden at first, but eventually it’s going to be better for the environment.”
 Dostaler’s favorite method of mulching is “sheet mulching,” also called “lasagna mulching.”
 To read her complete how-to, plus to watch a time-lapse video of the process into action, go to: Sheet Mulching—the What, the Why and the How.

 4. Choose Organic Fertilizers

 Skip the Chemicals.
 If at all possible, skip synthetic fertilizers (made by chemically processing raw materials) as greenhouse gases are released during their manufacture.
-Even worse, once they’re in the soil, synthetic fertilizers produce nitrous oxide—300 times more potent (read: they warm the atmosphere that much faster!) than carbon dioxide.
+Even worse, once they’re in the soil, synthetic fertilizers produce nitrous oxide—a greenhouse gas much more potent than carbon dioxide.